yecril71pl/cpp-docs.pl-pl/docs/cppcx/wrl/creatormap-structure.md

 ### <a name="remarks"></a>Uwagi

-Przechowuje nazwę serwera dla creatormap —.
+Przechowuje nazwę serwera dla CreatorMap.